fl101/awardfares-blog/_posts/2020-03-26-sas-business-review.md

 hidden: true
 ---

 On a recent trip I was able to upgrade to SAS Business Class from their premium economy (SAS Plus) for a relatively low cost (About 20 000 Eurobonus points).
-This gave me the opportunity to write a short review.
+I've flown SAS Business a number of times before and as a result this review will be a mix of my different expereiences, however with focus on the latest flight.

 ## Seat & Cabin
 <img src="/assets/img/sas-business/seat.jpeg" class="full"/>